You can assign a meaningful ballot identifier (i.e. a ballot ID) to make it easier to manage voter lists and identify voters.

 As mentioned, if you use multiple notification methods, ballot IDs are mandatory.
 Therefore, they will become automatically enabled, and they do not need to be turned on.

-In your "Voters" stage of your election setup, choose "Ballot IDs".
+In your "Voters" stage of your vote setup, choose "Ballot IDs".

 Add unique identifiers for each voter in your voter list.
 Examples might be your membership ID, or student ID.
 Again, it must be unique and should be something that the voter will recognize.